Harry Houdini: Magic career

 While on tour in Europe in 1902, Houdini visited Blois with the aim of meeting the widow of Emile Houdin, the son of Jean-Eugène Robert-Houdin, for an interview and permission to visit his grave.
-He did not receive permission but still visited the grave.
-Houdini believed that he had been treated unfairly and later wrote a negative account of the incident in his magazine, claiming he was "treated most discourteously by Madame W. Emile Robert-Houdin".
+He did not receive permission, but visited the grave regardless.
+Houdini felt he had been dealt with unfairly and later wrote a negative account of the incident in his magazine, claiming he was "treated most discourteously by Madame W. Emile Robert-Houdin".
 In 1906, he sent a letter to the French magazine L'Illusionniste stating: "You will certainly enjoy the article on Robert Houdin I am about to publish in my magazine.
 Yes, my dear friend, I think I can finally demolish your idol, who has so long been placed on a pedestal that he did not deserve."

 In 1906, Houdini created his own publication, the Conjurers' Monthly Magazine.
-It was a competitor to The Sphinx, but was short-lived and only two volumes were released until August 1908.
-Magic historian Jim Steinmeyer has noted that "Houdini couldn't resist using the journal for his own crusades, attacking his rivals, praising his own appearances, and subtly rewriting history to favor his view of magic."
+It competed with The Sphinx, but was short-lived and only two volumes were released until August 1908.
+Magic historian Jim Steinmeyer noted that "Houdini couldn't resist using the journal for his own crusades, attacking his rivals, praising his own appearances, and subtly rewriting history to favor his view of magic."

 From 1907 and throughout the 1910s, Houdini performed with great success in the United States.
 He freed himself from jails, handcuffs, chains, ropes, and straitjackets, often while hanging from a rope in sight of street audiences.
 Because of imitators, Houdini put his "handcuff act" behind him on January 25, 1908, and began escaping from a locked, water-filled milk can.
 The possibility of failure and death thrilled his audiences.
 Houdini also expanded his repertoire with his escape challenge act, in which he invited the public to devise contraptions to hold him.
 These included nailed packing crates (sometimes lowered into water), riveted boilers, wet sheets, mail bags, and even the belly of a whale that had washed ashore in Boston.
 Brewers in Scranton, Pennsylvania, and other cities challenged Houdini to escape from a barrel after they filled it with beer.